PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/Week 4/Lab 4/Lab4.md

 # Lab 4: Basic Client-Server Application Development with Berkeley Sockets

 ## Purpose
 This lab introduces the fundamental elements of client-server application development using the Berkeley Socket API.
-You will create, compile, and execute applications that communicate over a network.
+I will create, compile, and execute applications that communicate over a network.

 ---

 ## Steps

 ### Prerequisites
-Before starting, confirm that the network environment is set up as follows:
+Before starting, I confirmed that the network environment is set up as follows:
    - **VM1**: IPv4 address set to `192.168.1.11`.
    - **VM2**: IPv4 address set to `192.168.1.12`.
-   - **Connectivity Test**: Ensure both VMs can communicate using `ping`.
+   - **Connectivity Test**: Ensured both VMs can communicate using `ping`.
-   - **Compiler Installed**: Both machines should have the `gcc` command-line compiler installed.
+   - **Compiler Installed**: Both machines have the `gcc` command-line compiler installed.

 ---